T.H.U.N.D.E.R. Agents: Deluxe Comics

 In 1984, David M. Singer's Deluxe Comics began publishing a new series, Wally Wood's T.H.U.N.D.E.R.
 Agents, featuring some of the best artists of the era, including George Pérez, Dave Cockrum, Keith Giffen, Murphy Anderson, Steve Ditko, Rich Buckler, and Jerry Ordway.
 Singer claimed that the group was in the public domain.
 A lawsuit by Carbonaro claimed otherwise.
 The lawsuit was eventually decided in U.S. District Court in favor of Carbonaro, with Singer acknowledging Carbonaro's registered copyrights and trademark.
 Under the decision, Carbonaro also received, among other things, an assignment of all rights to Wally Wood's T.H.U.N.D.E.R.
 Agents, and an undisclosed sum of money.
 Deluxe Comics closed its doors in 1986 when several major distributors failed to pay sizeable past-due invoices.

 Solson Publications

 In 1987, Solson Publications produced one issue of T.H.U.N.D.E.R., a planned four-issue miniseries which was never completed.
 A second issue was almost finished.
 This series was not set in the same universe as the original series and took the characters in a different direction.

 1990s

 In the early 1990s, Rob Liefeld stated that he had the rights to publish T.H.U.N.D.E.R.
 Agents, and advanced Dave Cockrum money to illustrate the series through Liefeld's Extreme Studios.
 Ads for a T.H.U.N.D.E.R.
 Agents series appeared in Extreme Studios and Maximum Press books cover-dated February 1996, indicating that the series would feature "stories by Rob Liefeld, Jim Valentino, Stephen Platt, Chap Yaep and Dan Fraga".

 Another revival was attempted by John Carbonaro in Penthouse Comix's Omni Comix #3 (1995).

+A revival was attempted by Harvey Comics' Nemesis Comics imprint in the 1990s, but the Nemesis Comics imprint was shuttered as well.